March 10, 2026

 Your enrichment tool checks before adding someone to a campaign list.
 Your sequencing tool checks before enrolling someone in a sequence.
 Your BDR checks before picking up the phone.
 One source.
 One answer.
 No ambiguity.

 This sounds obvious written down.
-But most outbound stacks are not built this way.
+But most outbound stacks aren't built this way.
 They are built tool by tool, campaign by campaign, with each system maintaining its own version of who is who.
 The architecture was never designed.
 It just accumulated.

-Getting to a proper single source of truth is not a massive infrastructure project, but it does require three things to be in place.
+Getting to a proper single source of truth isn't a massive infrastructure project, but it does require three things to be in place.

 First, lifecycle stage enforcement.
 Every record in your CRM needs a lifecycle stage that accurately reflects their current relationship with you.
 Not just "lead" and "customer."
 You need stages that distinguish between active prospects, customers, former customers, disqualified contacts, and people who have opted out.
 If the lifecycle stage is wrong or missing, everything downstream breaks.

 Second, real-time exclusion logic.
 Your enrichment and list-building process needs to check the CRM before a record makes it anywhere near a sequence.
-This is not a manual step.
-It is an automated lookup that runs on every record, every time.
-If someone exists in your CRM as anything other than a valid prospect, they do not make it to the next stage.
+This isn't a manual step.
+It's an automated lookup that runs on every record, every time.
+If someone exists in your CRM as anything other than a valid prospect, they don't make it to the next stage.

 Third, feedback loops.
 When a prospect becomes a client, when a customer churns, when someone replies "not interested," that status change needs to propagate back to every system within minutes, not days.
 If your sequencing tool is still sending to someone who closed a deal yesterday, your feedback loop is broken.